-Yes, BJC is providing COVID-19 vaccinations at public vaccination clinics on the academic medical campus, the Christian Hospital campus and in Wentzville.
-You can now directly schedule your COVID-19 vaccination.
+BJC has three public vaccination clinics —– on the academic medical campus, the Christian Hospital campus and in Wentzville.
+Get more details on locations and hours, and directly schedule your COVID-19 vaccination on our website.
 Those without internet or email access can call 314-273-1252.
 Due to high demand, wait times on this line can be lengthy, so it is recommended to use the website when possible.

 You do not need to be a current patient of BJC HealthCare or Washington University School of Medicine to register for and receive a COVID-19 vaccine.

 You do not need to have a BJC doctor, be in the BJC network or have a MyChart account to receive a vaccine.
 However, if you have a MyChart account, a record of your vaccination will appear there.
 If you are having difficulty setting up a MyChart account, please call the MyChart help desk at 314-273-1966 and they will walk you through the process.

 MyChart is a secure portal to store patient information including medical records, test results and upcoming visits.
 It’s also how we schedule appointments.
 Because this site contains private information, we have a security process to validate your identity when you set up your account.
 Using the information you provide, the tool is able to recognize you and confirm your identity using security questions that only you would know — such as the name of your bank or monthly car payment.
 It won’t ask for your account number, but it may ask where you have an account.
 This is a routine process in setting up a secure MyChart account.